 - Competition to find the country’s Real Rugby Heroes is officially now open

-- Nominate someone who deserves recognition for delivering rugby to their school
+- Nominate someone who you believe deserves recognition for making a significant difference to schools rugby

-Whether it is someone who has invested time in establishing new rugby teams, drives players the length and breadth of the country or gives up their spare time to coach a team, a Real Rugby Hero is someone who has made a real difference to rugby in schools and links to their local clubs.
+Whether it is someone who has invested time in establishing new rugby teams, drives players across the country every weekend or gives up their spare time to coach a team, a Real Rugby Hero is someone who has made a real difference to rugby in schools and links to their local clubs.

-The 2016/17 winners will each receive two match tickets to an England International fixture in the summer of 2017, as well as VIP invitations to the NatWest Schools Cup Finals Day at Twickenham Stadium in March 2017 – the biggest schools rugby competition in the country.
+The 2017/18 winners will each receive two match tickets to an England International fixture in the summer of 2018, as well as VIP invitations to the national Schools Cup Finals Day at Twickenham Stadium in March 2018 – the biggest schools rugby competition in the country.